 The base recipe is super easy, and with little changes you can create several flavors of keto chia pudding.

-Protein choices for pudding
+Protein powder choices

 This keto and low-carb chia pudding is basically an alternate (and much more delicious!) way of getting your protein shake in.
 So, whatever protein powder you already use for your before/after gym/bed shake will work.